LoganDark/luau-rs/CONTRIBUTING.md

   Luau stack, from inside _or outside_ a native function
 - Being able to break import resolution, fastcall etc. without deoptimization (safeenv being disabled)
+- Any non-`unsafe` function in the entire library - regardless of whether it is public or not - being able to cause UB

 ## Improvements